An essential part of your baby’s development is when her teeth come in.

 When Your Babie's Teeth Starting: Signs Your Baby Is Teething

-Most babies get their first tooth at about six months, though there’s, wait for it, a wide range of normal teething times, with some babies celebrating their first birthdays with a still-gummy grin.
+Most babies get their first tooth at about six months, though there’s, wait for it, a wide range of regular teething times, with some babies celebrating their first birthdays with a still-gummy grin.

-There’s no way to predict exactly when the teething fairy will fly in for a first visit, but there are several signs that may signal she’s on her way.
+There’s no way to predict precisely when the teething fairy will fly in for a first visit, but several signs may signal she’s on her way.

 Does drool rule at your house?

 Teething stimulates drooling, with the faucet flowing early and often, sometimes even a month or two before we cut that first tooth.
 Some babies drool just a little, while others drool buckets, sometimes resulting in coughing and gagging.

 The constant drool drip on those sweet cheeks, chin, mouth, and neck can lead to chapping, chafing, roughness, redness, and rashes.
 Keeping the area as dry as possible and applying a moisture barrier cream can help protect the baby’s skin.